arviz-devs/arviz-plots/docs/source/contributing/new_plot.md

         when plotted.
 Valid keys are the same as for `visuals`.

         [[Description of default aesthetic mappings]]
-    visuals : mapping of {str : mapping or False}, optional Valid keys are:
+    visuals : mapping of {str : mapping or bool}, optional Valid keys are:

         * [[first visual id]] -> [[function called when drawing the first visual]]